IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 Likewise, the ICESCR requires States to take steps "by all appropriate means" achieve men's full realisation of their economic, cultural and social rights.[^61] The ICESCR recognises that the  realisation of economic, cultural and social rights cannot happen all at once, and therefore allows for progressive realisation of these rights.
 However, "deliberate, concrete and targeted" steps must be taken to achieve men's equal enjoyment of the Covenant's rights.

 ### What steps are necessary?
+#### Recognition of their obligations to men and boys
+ If States are to meet their human rights obligations, they must recognise that this includes obligations to men and boys.

-- Recognition of men's rights on equal terms with women
+Treating men's rights on equal terms with women's rights.

-### Equality
+##### Equality

 Equality is a fundamental principle of human rights.
 The *International Covenant on Civil and Political Rights* requires States to ensure men and women have equal enjoyment of their rights (Article 3), and that men are equal before the law and have equal protection of the law (Article 26).